dawarich-app/site/docs/features/family.md

 # Family Location Sharing

 Family lets a small group of people see each other on the map.
 Every member keeps their own Dawarich account, with their own map, timeline and statistics.
-Nothing is shared until a member switches it on themselves, and there are two separate choices:
+Invited members start with sharing off; on Cloud, starting a Family plan turns on the owner's sharing before anyone else joins, and the owner can turn it off at any time.
+There are two separate choices:

 - **Live location**: your current position, optionally on a timer.
 - **Location history**: your recent track, within a time window you choose.